Welcome to Brewarrina Local Aboriginal Land Council

 'Yadhamayi' is Ngemba for 'Good Man'.
 This service commenced as a volunteer project run by concerned men within community.
 The program has become an extremely valuable community asset.
 The group addresses issues such as drugs, alcohol, mental health, depression and domestic violence.
 The group are connected to the LALC and run their program from the big green shed Bourke Street (near the grocer).
 The LALC will also support the Yadhamayi group as they grow their business.
 Click the link for more info. . .

 As the Black Lives Matter movement attracts a lot of attention around the world, Brewarrina LALC has begun liaising with local police to address Police / Community relations.
 Local Police have employed two Aboriginal Community Liaison Officers who actively support the Police when dealing with the Aboriginal community.
 As ACLO's are some times not available, the LALC is looking to establish additional roles which are designed to assist Police through their custody and victim support program.
 Now when Police need assistance we have our own Custody and Victim Support staff who can be on called on to assist police with community relations.

 One of the many services Brewarrina LALC offers is community consultation or project management.
 We are currently key consultants on the Local Emergency Management Committee addressing pandemic concerns, we are conducting weed eradication and silt removal at Brewarrina Fish Traps, and we are also overseeing the Brewarrina Mission Restoration Project.
 Our community seek inclusion in the works and projects that relate to them and have elected our board as their chosen representatives.
 Our chairperson is pictured above, with the REDI.E team, preparing fresh water deliveries for our community during the drought.

-Our next member meeting is planned for August depending on the Covid situation.
-Our meetings are held at the Visitors Information Centre with food on and a lucky draw meat tray up for grapbs.
+Our next AGM / member meeting will be held on the 8 December 2021 at the Visitors Information Centre.
+There will be food, drinks and a lucky draw meet tray up for grabs.
 Please send confirmation of Aboriginality applications to our email or call John on mobile 0438 286 477 if you would like any further information.